tsackton/taelgar/Gazetteer/Sentinel Range/Urlich Pass.md

 >> `$=dv.view("_scripts/view/get_Whereabouts")`

 %% notes
+Tim: are the notes below everyhing we have?

 The site of the final battle against Cha'mutte, the Battle of Urlich Pass, which as the climatic event of the high school campaign.
 Canonically, that battle took place at Urlich Monastery, which was somehow associated with the dwarven firstborn or some way to make it easier for Cha'mutte to attack the firstborn.

 Probably the best retcon is to make this a special kind of  extraplanar weak spot, and also the site of some kind of structure - perhaps a dwarven monastery, perhaps something else.